 Dr. Verónica Muñoz is the Resident Director in Buenos Aires and coordinates all on-site aspects of the program including on-site orientation, engagement activities, and communication with the host university and housing partners.

-Brittany Lashley is an Interim Advisor in EA and advises prospective and admitted students in the Maryland-in-Buenos Aires program.
+Brittany Lashley is an Advisor in EA and advises prospective and admitted students in the Maryland-in-Buenos Aires program.
 In addition, she coordinates program admissions, course registration, pre-departure orientation, and other logistical aspects of the program.

 Cultural activities & excursions

 Maryland-in-Buenos Aires provides plentiful opportunities to engage with the rich culture and lifestyle of the city.
 In addition to local cultural activities like a soccer game, visits to local art museums and the colorful Sunday San Telmo street fair, and attending the Fuerza Bruta postmodern theatre show, MiBA offers out of town excursions so students can enjoy a broader Argentine experience.

 Impact in the local community

 One of the most exciting features of the MiBA program is the connections students make with the local community through service-learning activities.
 The Resident Director will connect students with local service projects and provide opportunities for students to better understand the complexities of the local environment.